 How can I avoid Buzzed Driving?

 Plan ahead.
 Make arrangements ahead of time for a sober friend to drive you, save the number of a taxi service in your contacts, carry bus fare, or download the Uber app.
-Many cities offer free ride services during a holiday weekend when drunk and buzzed drivers are likely to be on the road.
+Many cities offer free ride services during holiday weekends when people celebrate with alcohol.
 Don’t trust yourself to make these decisions with a few drinks in your system.

 Read the other articles in our “What Does It Mean?” series: